rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 he has had several good Mordvinian phrases to choose from, he has carelessly mixed in Russian words, which may well have slipped into the text from everyday vernacular usage, or, perhaps, he has just found it difﬁcult to replace a purely biblical word with the corresponding native words.
-And even if one were to allow for these shortcomings, it is still untolerable that such an amount of particles have been directly borrowed from the
+And even if one were to allow for these shortcomings, it is still untolerable that such an amount of particles have been directly borrowed from the <pgNo>13</pgNo> Russian.

-<pgNo>13</pgNo>
-INTRODUCTION

-13

-Russian.
 Anyone who even has the slightest knowledge of what peculiarities are presented by the use, or rather non-use of particles in the Finno-Tatar languages can imagine how to do away with these Russian strangers here, and can comprehend what effect their use might have on the construction and style.
 And even if it were the case – strange as it may seem – that these Russian particles have actually been incorporated into the vernacular, the proper stance of the translator would be to remove them from the Scriptures.